QubesOS/qubes-doc/developer/general/gsod.md

 title: Google Season of Docs (GSoD)
 ---

-Thank you for your interest in participating in the [2023 Google Season of Docs](https://developers.google.com/season-of-docs/) program with the [Qubes OS team](/team/).
-This page details our 2023 project idea as well as completed past projects.
+Thank you for your interest in participating in the [2024 Google Season of Docs](https://developers.google.com/season-of-docs/) program with the [Qubes OS team](/team/).
+This page details our 2024 project idea as well as completed past projects.
 You can read more about the Google Season of Docs in the official [guides](https://developers.google.com/season-of-docs/docs/) and [FAQ](https://developers.google.com/season-of-docs/docs/faq).

-## Instructional video series -- Qubes OS
+## Update and Expand How-To Guides -- Qubes OS

 ### About the Qubes OS Project